 Funeral Mass will be celebrated on Tuesday, November 27, 2018, 11:00 AM, rosary at 10:30, at St. Frances Cabrini Church, 5715 108th St SW, Lakewood, WA 98499.
 In lieu of flowers please consider a donation in Mary's name to Catholic Community Services. https://ccsww.org/ Internment will be at Tahoma National Cemetery.

-To send flowers to the family of Mary Martin, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Mary Martin, please visit Tribute Store

 Tuesday, November 27th, 2018 11:00am